BurakErguvn/blockchain-sim/README_EN.md

 - Smart contract support
 - More sophisticated P2P network simulation
-- UTXO or account-based balance system

 ## Recent Updates

+### UTXO-Based Transaction System (Latest Update)

+- **UTXO Model**: Added Unspent Transaction Outputs (UTXO) model for a realistic balance management system
+- **Balance Calculation**: Balances are now calculated as the sum of unspent transaction outputs
+- **Transaction Inputs and Outputs**: Each transaction includes UTXOs to be spent (inputs) and new UTXOs to be created (outputs)
+- **Change Mechanism**: Implemented returning change to the sender during transactions
+- **Genesis Block Improvement**: Genesis block is now created during the mining process, ensuring correct distribution of initial coins

-### Wallet and Address System (Latest Update)
+### Wallet and Address System

 - **Wallet Addition**: Added ECDSA-based private-public key pair wallet for each node
 - **Realistic Address Format**: Created Bitcoin-like addresses in Base58 format
 - **Digital Signatures**: Transactions are now signed by the sender and verified